KORE

-KORE (1050 AM) is a commercial radio station dual licensed to Springfield and Eugene, Oregon.
-It airs a sports radio format and is owned by KORE Broadcasting, LLC.
-The studios and offices are on Willagillespie Road off Oregon Route 132 in Eugene.
+KORE (1050 AM) is a commercial radio station dual licensed to Springfield and Eugene, Oregon, United States.
+It airs a sports format and is owned by KORE Broadcasting, LLC.
+The studios and offices are on Willagillespie Road off Oregon Route 132 in Eugene and the transmitter is sited on Goodpasture Road near the Willamette River in Eugene.

-By day, KORE is powered at 5,000 watts non-directional.
-As 1050 AM is a Mexican clear channel frequency reserved for XEG-AM in Monterrey, KORE reduces power at night to 105 watts.
-The transmitter site is on Goodpasture Road near the Willamette River in Eugene.

-Programming is also heard on 250-watt FM translator K275CX at 102.9 MHz.
+Programming is also heard on low-power FM translator K275CX at 102.9 MHz.
 Television station KLSR-TV (channel 34) also carries KORE audio overnight.